Power HD Mini Servo HD-1711MG

 The HD-1711MG from Power HD is a miniature-sized servo with the same output spline as standard servos, making it compatible with standard-sized servo horns.
-The gear train is made primarily of metal gears and the output shaft is supported by a ball bearing.
+The gear train is a mixture of metal and plastic gears to keep the servo light but strong, and the output shaft is supported by a ball bearing.
 Servo horns and associated hardware are included.

 - brown or black = ground (GND, battery negative terminal)